 In exceptional circumstances candidates may be nominated by their Graduate School.
 However, special permission must be sought from the Marshall Commission.
-The internal deadline for candidates to submit to their institution will be displayed on the online application form.
+If the candidate's institution has set an internal deadline for candidates to submit to their institution, the date will be displayed on the online application form.
 Applicants should speak to their institutions' designated member of staff for questions about the internal deadline.

 No endorsing institution may submit more than 24 applications overall.
 There is no cap on the number of applications that can be sent to an individual Region, but the overall number of applications that an institution can endorse will be a maximum of 24.
 All applicants must complete and submit their applications via the online system no later than 5:00pm in the time zone where your endorsing institution is located on 24 September 2024.
-Recommenders should submit letters of recommendation by the same deadline.
+Recommenders should submit their letters of recommendation by the same deadline.
 The application will then be processed by your endorsing institution for submission.
-No changes will be able to be made to the application after this date.
+It will not be possible to make changes to the application after this date.

-Final submission of the application, including the three letters of recommendation and letter of endorsement, must be submitted online by the endorsing institution and received at the regional centre no later than 5:00pm in the time zone where your endorsing institution is located on 26 September 2024.
+Final submission of the application, including the letter of endorsement, must be submitted online by the endorsing institution no later than 5:00pm in the time zone where your endorsing institution is located on 26 September 2024.